metamn/shopledge/_posts/2012-05-22-run-profitable-campaigns.md

 Bing, Yahoo etc.

 * **Direct Traffic ** &mdash; visitors who already know you.
-They go straight to your site without searching or clicking links pointing to you.
+They go straight to your site without searching or clicking links to your webpage.

-* **Referral Traffic ** &mdash; visitors comming to your site via links from other sites.
+* **Referral Traffic ** &mdash; visitors coming to your site via links from other sites.
 As a result of your link exchange or similar activities.

 * **Campaigns ** &mdash; visits brought to you by online advertising platforms like